-The district-wide administration, district services, and college constituent groups participate in district-wide decisionmaking through a representative model.
+The district-wide administration, district services, and college constituent groups participate in district-wide decision-making through a representative model.
 College administrators are included in all district-level councils.
-Representatives of the academic senates, classified staff, and representatives of the exclusive bargaining representatives are included on appropriate District councils.
+Representatives of the academic senates, classified staff, associated student government, and representatives of the exclusive bargaining representatives are included on appropriate District councils.
 The term "district-wide committee" is the term used throughout this document to include all councils, committees, and task forces.